 Interest credited relates to amounts credited on cash value products, which have a significant mortality component.
-The amount of interest credited fluctuates in step with changes in deposit levels, cash surrender values and investment performance.
+The amount of interest credited fluctuates with changes in deposit levels, cash surrender values and investment performance.
 Income before income taxes is affected by the spread between the investment income and the interest credited on the underlying products.
-Interest credited expense for the first quarter of 2006 totaled \$11.5 million, compared to \$14.0 million for the same period in 2005.
-The decrease is primarily the result of lower investment income earned on the assets supporting this business resulting in lower interest credited.
+Interest credited expense for the third quarter and first nine months of 2006 totaled \$12.3 million and \$35.6 million, respectively, compared to \$13.6 million and \$41.9 million for the same periods in 2005.
+The decrease is primarily the result of one treaty in which the credited loan rate decreased from 5.7% in 2005 to 4.6% in 2006.

-Policy acquisition costs and other insurance expenses, as a percentage of net premiums, were 13.4% for the first quarter of 2006 compared to 13.0% for the first quarter of 2005.
+Policy acquisition costs and other insurance expenses, as a percentage of net premiums, were 16.9% for the third quarter of 2006 and 15.2% for the first nine months of 2006.
+Comparable ratios for the third quarter and first nine months of 2005 were 14.9% and 14.4% respectively.
 Overall, while these ratios are expected to remain in a certain range, they may fluctuate from period to period due to varying allowance levels within coinsurance-type arrangements.
 In addition, the amortization pattern of previously capitalized amounts, which are subject to the form of the reinsurance agreement and the underlying insurance policies, may vary.
-Also, the mix of first year coinsurance business versus yearly renewable term business can cause the percentage to fluctuate from period to period.
+Additionally, the mix of first year coinsurance business versus yearly renewable term business can cause the percentage to fluctuate from period to period.

-Other operating expenses, as a percentage of net premiums, were 1.7% for the first quarter, which is reasonably consistent with the 1.6% reported in same prior-year period.
+Other operating expenses, as a percentage of net premiums, were 1.9% for the third quarter of 2006 and 1.6% year to date, compared to 1.7% reported for the quarter and year to date in 2005.
 The expense ratio can fluctuate slightly from period to period, however, the size and maturity of the U.S. operations segment indicates it should remain relatively constant over the long term.